atrosekta/rust-electrical-wiki/content/fullbook.md

 |-|---|
 Item ID           |  2104517339
-Description       | A flashing light with 3 speeds Crafting Recipe   | 2 HQM, 100 Metal Fragments
-Recycles Into     | 1 HQM, 50 Metal Fragments
-Stack Size        | 1
+Description       | A flashing light with 3 speeds Crafting Recipe   | 2 High Quality Metal, 100 Metal Fragments Recycles Into     | 1 High Quality Metal, 50 Metal Fragments Stack Size        | 1
 Hit Points        | 100
 Where To Find     | Requires a Steam item purchased from the market